Wilpena Pound: Colonial exploration and settlement

+Wilpena Station

 The Brownes employed Henry Strong Price to open up and run the 40,000-hectare Wilpena Station for them.
+It was established in 1851 and was a working station until 1986.
 In 1861, Price purchased the Wilpena lease from the Brownes.
 By 1863 Wilpena consisted of well over 200,000 hectares but was nearly ruined by the drought of that decade.
 According to one account, the natural enclosure of the Pound was used for keeping horses.
+After Price died in 1889, the immediate 8,000-hectare area of the Pound was separated from the main run and leased separately.
+Today the historic precinct around Old Wilpena Homestead (4 km northeast of the park Visitor Centre) is an important pastoral settlement site.

-Wilpena Eating House was built in 1862 to service passing traders until the structure was abandoned in the 1880s.
+Wilpena Eating House was built in 1862 about 3 km east of Old Wilpena Homestead, to service passing travellers, until the structure was abandoned in the 1880s with the rise of the railways west of the Pound.
 The structure was built with local pine slabs and a roof made from grass.
+A mound of stone is all that remains, not far from the Cazneaux Tree and Flinders Ranges Way.

+Hill's homestead

-After Price died in 1889, the immediate 8,000-hectare area of the Pound was separated from the main run and leased separately.
-When the Hill family obtained this lease in 1901, they decided to try farming, something never before attempted so far north.
+When the Hill family obtained the Wilpena Pound lease in 1901, they decided to try farming, something never before attempted so far north.
 Goyder's Line had proven rather accurate with regard to agricultural expansion in the great drought of the 1880s and Wilpena is some 140 km north of the line.
 However, being in the shadow of some of the highest mountains of the Flinders, rainfall in the Pound is a little higher with snow even being very rarely known on St Mary Peak.

-After immense labour to construct a road through the torturous Wilpena Gap, the Hills built a small homestead inside the Pound (which still stands today) and cleared open patches in the thick scrub of the interior.
+After immense labour to construct a road through the torturous Wilpena Gap, the Hills built a small homestead at the gap, which has been restored, and cleared open patches in the thick scrub of the interior.
 For several years, the Hill family had moderate success growing crops inside the Pound but, in 1914, there was a major flood and the road through the gorge was destroyed.
 They could not bear to start all over and sold their homestead to the government.

-The Pound then became a forest reserve leased for grazing.
+Satellite image-based map of the walk from Wilpena Visitor Centre to Hills Homestead and Wangara Lookout in Wilpena Pound.